dogatekin/epfl-gpa/README.md

 1. Download the ```calculate.py``` script.
 2. Download your statement of results from IS-Academia.
-3. Run the script and give the path to the results as an argument.
+3. Run the script and give the (relative or absolute) path to the results as an argument.

 Example:
 ```bash